 The FUTA tax rate is 6.0%.
 This results in a net FUTA tax rate of 0.6% if you are entitled to the maximum 5.4% credit for payment of state UI taxes.

-For 2017, the following states have been determined to be credit reduction states.
+For 2018, the following states have been determined to be credit reduction states.
 The Form 940 Schedule A will list all the states subject to this additional tax, which can vary from year to year.
 In years when there are credit reduction states, you must include liabilities owed for credit reduction with your fourth quarter deposit.
-Employers in states with a credit reduction will incur a FUTA tax rate of .6% + FUTA credit reduction + BCR (Benefit Cost Rate) add-on.
+Employers in states with a credit reduction will incur a FUTA tax rate of .6% + FUTA credit reduction + Benefit Cost Rate (BCR) add-on.

 The Children’s Health Insurance Program Reauthorization Act of 2009 requires that employers must notify individuals of their rights to obtain premium assistance for coverage for children.
 A model notice is available at www.dol.gov/ebsa/pdf/chipmodelnotice.pdf.

-Employer-provided education assistance program payments up to $5,250 are not subject to tax (IRS Code Sec 127).
-Amounts in excess of $5,250 per year must be included as taxable wages, unless the expenses are considered to be working condition benefits, i.e., the employee would have been able to deduct the cost had he or she paid for it.
+Employer-provided education assistance program payments for 2019 have not been released yet.
+For 2018, payments up to $5,250 are not subject to tax (IRS Code Sec 127).
+Amounts more than $5,250 per year must be included as taxable wages, unless the expenses are working condition benefits, i.e., the employee would have been able to deduct the cost had he or she paid for it.
 Payments for business training under an accountable plan are not required to be reported on Form W-2.

 TAXABLE FRINGE BENEFITS